Section 1: Overview

-Our Discover London programme includes a weekly travel card (zones 1 and 2) so you can explore London in your own time.
+- Our Discover London programme includes tickets for travel (zones 1 and 2) so you can explore London in your own time.

-You will also be able to join 3 x free evening activities per week, such as a movie night, disco, sports evening or quiz night.
+- You will also be able to join 3 x free evening activities per week

 Full-day excursions (included in the price)